Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/24-aie_pl_interface/README.md

 # RTL / AI Engine interfacing Examples

-***Version: Vivado / Vitis 2024.2***
+***Version: Vivado / Vitis 2025.1***

 ## Introduction
 The AI Engine can be connected to the Programmable Logic (PL) using AXI compliant AXI4-Stream interfaces.
 In most availabe examples, the connectivity between the PL and the AI Engine is shown using HLS kernels connected to the DDR as the default VCK190 base platform does not include any other blocks than the infrastructure blocks.
 To accelerate part of an application, connecting the AI Engine to a user's existing RTL requires knowledge of the AXI-Stream protocol and how it can be used to connect with the AI Engines using the AMD Vitis&trade; Acceleration flow.
 It might require some modification or bridging from the existing RTL.
+For example, to communicate with the AI Engine, the RTL needs to have a compliant AXI4-Stream interace (for example, it needs to be able to handle back pressure when tready is low).
 This tutorial shows multiple examples on how to connect RTL blocks with AXI4-Stream present in a custom platform to the AI Engine using the Vitis Acceleration flow.

 ---